fkamras/sitzplan-hackathon/README.md

 2. Log in on the machine with `vagrant ssh`
 3. Change directory into the project's server folder and run the server with `cd /vagrant` and `mix phoenix.server`

+The server now runs on port 4000 (both in the guest and forwarded to the host machine).
 To apply pending migrations run the command `mix ecto.migrate`.